Traccyyyyy/HR-sheet-sync/README.md

 ## Workflow

-A sanitized version of the n8n workflow JSON is provided in the `workflow/` folder.

-###  Workflow
 Connect to NoahFace → Get Job List from Google Sheet → Json List → Respond to Webhook

 ```json